helps people win back their lives

 Grand Rapids Felony DUI Charges

 Other extenuating circumstances can also lead to a felony charge.
-If you cause property damage or injury while under the influence, or are transporting a child at the time of the incident, you may be brought up on Michigan DUI felony charges.
+If you cause serious injury, serious impairment of a body function or death then you may also be brought up on Michigan DUI felony charges, even if this is your first drunk driving offense.

 A felony conviction can also change your life in ways that you cannot imagine.
-Someone with a felony on their record is not eligible to hold a government position or work with children.
-Convicted felons are prohibited from owning firearms and may have difficulty applying for loans.
-And having a felony conviction expunged from your record is extremely difficult.Hiring An Attorney
+Someone with a felony on their record is not eligible to hold many government positions.
+Convicted felons are prohibited from owning firearms and may have difficulty applying for loans, getting into college and may not be able to vote.
+And having a felony DUI conviction expunged from your record is simply not possible.
+DUI charges by statute cannot be expunged ever.
+It is a permanent life record.Defending a Felony DUI in Grand Rapids